Skip to main content

 The legal architecture governing wellness programs directly influences the quality and security of the data individuals can use to understand their own endocrine and metabolic function.

-The of the ADA, for instance, mandate that employers receive medical information only in an aggregate form that does not identify individuals.
+The confidentiality requirements of the ADA, for instance, mandate that employers receive medical information only in an aggregate form that does not identify individuals.
 This is a crucial protection.
 It allows for the collection of population-level data that can inform the design of targeted health interventions while shielding the individual from scrutiny.

 For a person discovering a suboptimal thyroid-stimulating hormone (TSH) level or borderline high fasting glucose, this confidentiality is what allows the wellness program to be a tool for personal discovery rather than a source of professional vulnerability.
 The following table outlines the flow of data and the legal checkpoints that govern its use.